GSA Seeks to Develop Federal Triangle South Area and Consolidate FBI Headquarters

 GSA is aligning its vision for Federal Triangle South with the National Capital Planning Commission’s Southwest EcoDistrict -- a sustainable community stretching from the National Mall to the Southwest Waterfront.
 The project would include a number of federal buildings and seeks to reduce costs by overhauling these outdated and underutilized assets, developing state-of-the-art green facilities; and encouraging mixed-use and improved infrastructure.

 Completed in 1974, the J. Edgar Hoover building is located in a prime location, steps from the White House.
 The building sits on 6.7 acres of land and is zoned for office, retail, housing, mixed-use and public buildings.
 The RFI is posted on www.fbo.gov.

 About Federal Triangle South

 The Federal Triangle South area is bounded by Independence Ave to the North, 6th Street to the East, Maryland Avenue and portions of D Street to the South, and 12th Street to the West.
-The RFI is posted on www.gsa.gov/federaltrianglesouth.
+You can view and download the Federal Triangle South RFI PDF [PDF -.302 KB].
 All interested parties should submit responses by Feb.
 4. The buildings within the Federal Triangle South area include: Cotton Annex, Department of Energy’s Forrestal Complex, Federal Aviation Administration’s Orville and Wilbur Wright Buildings, and GSA’s Regional Office Building.